shred/acme4j/src/doc/docs/usage/order.md

         .create();
 ```

 The CA can then choose to issue challenges for any of `foo.bar.example.org`, `bar.example.org`, or `example.org`.
-For each challenge, the related domain can be get via `Authorization.getIdentifier()`.
+For each challenge, the related domain can be got via `Authorization.getIdentifier()`.

 `Authorization.isSubdomainAuthAllowed()` will return `true` if that `Authorization` is used to issue subdomain certificates.